-A complete guide to driving into Malaysia from Singapore, including road safety and driving etiquette
+A complete guide to driving into Malaysia from Singapore

-In this Pacific Prime Singapore article, we will answer frequently asked questions about the Singapore to Malaysia road trip, such as:
+In this Pacific Prime CXA article, we will answer frequently asked questions about the Singapore to Malaysia road trip, such as:

 - How to drive to Malaysia from Singapore?

-- How to apply Vehicle Entry Permit (VEP) for a Singapore car to Malaysia?
+- How to apply for a Vehicle Entry Permit (VEP) for a Singapore car to Malaysia?